 What does elk taste like

-It tends to be more tender than venison, and in my opinion, has almost no gamey taste.
-Overall it has a good flavor, regardless of how its served.
+It tends to be more tender than venison and, in my opinion, has almost no gamey taste.
+Overall it has a good flavor, regardless of how it’s served.

 I hope you try this elk burger recipe, and if you do, let me know what you think in the comment section below!
 This is a great recipe that the whole family will enjoy!